 See 6257 for this type of revenue received directly from the federal agency.
-See 6357 for this type of revenue received from agencies other than OSPI.
+See 6357 for this type of revenue received through an agency other than OSPI.

 (Reference: Every Student Succeeds Act, Title I, Part D subpart 1; 34 CFR, 200.)